Acoustic considerations in a shared workspace – The pros and cons of Shared Space

 - PolyMax acoustical panels – a perfect blend of aesthetics and cost.

 - The office design lowdown: Find out what options for changing and decorating are available to you.
 We are sure that acoustic mats or acoustic panels can fit in the space nicely, as well as improve the overall aesthetic, and leave a lasting impression to your potential clients.
-Office design shouldn’t be boring and you could utilize acoustic panels to get that classy, modern look.
+Don’t let your interior design be boring!
+Be sure to utilize decorative sound absorbing panels for office to get that classy, modern look.

 - Keep it confidential – acoustic panels will absorb sound so you will finally be sure to speak about your plans in front of your employees exclusively.
 Sorry, fellow competitors, you need to come up with your own ideas – drop the eavesdropping!